Politics

 Fight against kidnapping and extortion

-In reaction to the amendment, the National Institute for Transparency, Information Access and Personal Data Protection warned that “collection of biometrics should be as limited as possible” because any “vulnerability to biometric data can lead to significant and sometimes irreparable damages“.
+In reaction to the amendment, the National Institute for Transparency, Information Access and Personal Data Protection warned that “collection of biometrics should be as limited as possible” because any “vulnerability to biometric data can lead to significant and sometimes irreparable damages.

-Concerns about privacy and doubts on efficiency
+Concerns about privacy and doubts about efficiency

-R3D, a Mexican organization defending digital rights, worries about the consequences of a data repository for innocent people “given the ease with which a telephone number can be spoofed and the vulnerability of the records“.
+R3D, a Mexican organization defending digital rights, worries about the consequences of a data repository for innocent people “given the ease with which a telephone number can be spoofed and the vulnerability of the records.

 Read more about Mexico